 Honors students in Chemistry must take a core of Chemistry and auxiliary courses.
-The core consists of $\bigstar45$ in Chemistry courses, $\bigstar12$ in Mathematics courses, $\bigstar6$ in Physics courses, $\bigstar3$ in BIOCH 200, $\bigstar3$ in CHEM 401, $\bigstar6$ in a junior ENGL or $\bigstar3$ in ENGL and $\bigstar3$ in Arts option, and $\bigstar12$ in Arts option, and in addition to the core courses, honors students must complete at least $\bigstar18$ in senior courses in Chemistry from the courses listed below, with $\bigstar6$ of these taken at the 400-level.
-If a student participates in the Science Internship Program, this student may choose to complete $\bigstar18$ in senior courses in Chemistry as given in the previous statement, or to complete senior courses from Chemistry as follows: $\bigstar15$ in senior courses in Chemistry from the courses listed below, with $\bigstar6$ of these taken at the 400-level and INT D 400.
-Finally, the honors student must include $\bigstar15$ in options in the third and fourth years of the program.
+The core consists of \star 45 in Chemistry courses, \star 12 in Mathematics courses, \star 6 in Physics courses, \star 3 in BIOCH 200, \star 3 in CHEM 401, \star 6 in a junior ENGL or \star 3 in ENGL and \star 3 in Arts option, and \star 12 in Arts options.
+In addition to the core courses, honors students must complete at least \star 18 in senior courses in Chemistry from the courses listed below, with \star 6 of these taken at the 400-level.
+If a student participates in the Science Internship Program, this student may choose to complete \star 18 in senior courses from Chemistry as follows: \star 15 in senior courses in Chemistry from the courses listed below, with \star 6 of these taken at the 400-level and INT D 400.
+Finally, the honors student must include \star 15 in options in the third and fourth years of the program.
 These are normally chosen from offerings within the Faculty of Science (see details of courses).
 All options must be selected in consultation with the Department of Chemistry.

-Continuation in the Honors in Chemistry program requires successful completion of at least ± 24 with a minimum 3.0 GPA and a minimum 3.0 GPA on all CHEM courses completed in the previous Fall/Winter.
-In addition, graduation requires a minimum 3.0 GPA on the last ± 90 credited to the degree.
+Continuation in the Honors in Chemistry program requires successful completion of at least \star 24 with a minimum 3.0 GPA and a minimum 3.0 GPA on all CHEM courses completed in the previous Fall/Winter.
+In addition, graduation requires a minimum 3.0 GPA on the last \star 90 credited to the degree.